canonxu/resume-latex/README.md

-Here is my chinese%english resume compiled by latex
+###Here is my Chinese&English resume compiled by latex